 Perform other duties as assigned in support of the customer’s mission.

-Have a Top-Secret Clearance with SCI Eligibility (Adjudicated within the last 3 years).
+Must have a Top-Secret Clearance with SCI Eligibility (Adjudicated within the last 3 years).

 Must have qualifications outlined in DoD Instruction 8570.01-M for an Information Assurance Technician (IAT) Level II.